DrChristophFH/world-forge/wiki/history/events/Operation-Wisp.md

 Shortly after the Great Defeat of the Arch-God Kingdom in 413 AB in Kascar (Battle of the Burning Plains), the first plans for bringing about a quick end to the war were presented in the tactical high command of the Arch-God Royal Armed Forces.
 Relatively quickly, it was decided to implement a particularly unconventional plan by the young Shield General Gabriell Trenforth, a tactical command officer of the Northern Army Command.

 The plan consisted of a massive sea-side invasion of the Eastern Empire.
 Through intelligence, it was known that the Eastern Empire, despite its massive defeat, was prepared for an invasion via Kraikar.
 However, the sea invasion would not take place over the Local Seas, as there was a risk of being encircled from all sides, as both Pveil, Schaaftaal, and Peadara were allied with the Eastern Empire, as well as Aunarach and even Baherech, despite its official alliance with the Arch-God Kingdom.
-Therefore, the plan envisaged circumnavigating the Free Lands in the North via the Keel Pass.
+Therefore, the plan envisaged circumnavigating the Free Lands in the North via the Kielpass.

 ### Preparations